ScilifelabDataCentre/Anubis/README.md

   - Information fields; defined in the call.
   - Attached documents (project description, CV,...)
   - Made by user.
-  - Status: Preparation, Submitted, Review, Disqualified, Assessed.
+  - Status: Preparation, Submitted, Reviewing, Discarded, Decided.
   - Consortium = group of user that may access a submission.
   - Reviewer relation
     - Interest